CONTAMINATED — Lev. 12-15 Tazria-Metzora – by Rabbi Baruch Cohon

 When the baby is a girl, the length of the mother’s contamination is doubled – 14 days before the bath and 66 days thereafter.
 Theories about this difference are varied, but it would seem to place special importance on the birth of a female who will grow up to experience the monthly cycle, and some day may also bear a new life.

 So how do we move from the joy of new life to the plague of leprosy?
-Contamination – tum’ah — is the key word.
+Contamination – tum’ah – is the key word.
 It can affect the healthy mother, or the suffering patient.
-It can even afflict the house we live in and the clothes we wear.
+It can even affect the house we live in and the clothes we wear.
 While the Torah’s remedies have no obvious connection to modern science, we get the definite message that sometimes we cause our own contamination.
-In fact, the rabbis note, the word for a leper – metzora – is a contraction of the words motzi shem ra, which means “bringing out a bad name,” that is, slander.
+In fact, the rabbis note, the word for a leper – metzora – is a contraction of the words motzi shem ra, which means “bringing out a bad name.”
+In other words, slander.

 Whether it starts as thoughtless gossip or as deliberate character assassination, loshon hora – the evil tongue – contaminates our lives.
 No cohen and no medicine man can cure it.
 It was the great Maimonides who wrote that the evil tongue destroys three people: the one who spreads the bad report, the one who is the subject of it, and the one who listens to it.
 The only antidote is prevention.
 If we fail to prevent it, if we participate, we might do well to cover our upper lip and cry “Contaminated!”